valheimPlus/ValheimPlus/README.md

 ## Item Armor Rating
 * Modify the amount of armor received from armor pieces

+## Shield Block Rating
+* Modify the blocked damage of all shields

 ## Gathering
 * Modify the amount of resources dropped on destruction of objects.